WORDS: NATHAN CHADWICK | PHOTOGRAPHY: MOTORSPORTS MARKET

 Chassis SL73/131 was bought in time for the Sebring 12 Hours, with Scooter Patrick and Dave Jordan behind the wheel.
 It was looking good for a strong debut, leading a field of Porsche 907s and Gulf Ford GT40s for three hours, but piston failure led to retirement after 109 laps.
 Its next outing was to be the 1968 Le Mans 24 hours, but the event had to be rescheduled until September due to social unrest; the resulting fixture clash meant that the car wouldn’t race at La Sarthe.

 There was better news at the Daytona 24 Hours in 1969, with Jordan and Patrick taking the car to seventh place.
 Its next outing would be its last for AIR, at the 1969 Sebring 12 Hours.
-It ended in retirement after just 15 laps, with overheating to blame.
+This ended in retirement after just 15 laps, with overheating to blame.

-The car is powered by a 540bhp Chevrolet small block engine that’s said to deliver 410lb ft.
+The car is powered by a 540bhp Chevrolet small-block engine that’s said to deliver 410lb ft.
 It’s up for grabs for $595,000 via Motorsports Market.